ralphou/data-analysis-operations/hisAlarm/README.md

 # Module: hisAlarm
 History-based alarms, for typical time scales ranging from 15 minutes to several days, with email notifications.

+Requires setting up `Settings / Email` with an SMTP server and account.

 Includes trio files with all required records, including app, view, templates, funcs and defs.
 A compiled pod is also available, tested with version 3.1.10.